 Our aim is to ensure all CDM sites meet a satisfactory standard of health, safety and welfare.
-It is vitally important that site teams take ownership of health and safety and are held accountable for any breaches that are life threating or put WDH at risk of enforcement action.
+It's vitally important that site teams take ownership of health and safety and are held accountable for any breaches that are life threating or put Vico Homes at risk of enforcement action.